10 Busy Bags I

 So a few of the items are store-bought (unless you already have them on hand like I do) like beads, felt, stickers, etc. Most families with young children already have a majority of these supplies lying around not really being put to good use.
 So it’s time to grab some supplies and make some cute and quick activities for your little one.
 Use my 10 picks or view the links at the bottom for other ideas.
 Check out my busy bag pinterest board for over 200 ideas!

-1. Magnetic Fish- so simple with felt, magnet, washers, and hot glue!
+1. Magnetic Fish– so simple with felt, magnet, washers or paper clips, and hot glue!

-6. Bath Mat Marble Game- cute idea I’ve been meaning to let Lil’ Red try.
-I even have feet and starfish mats found at R.O.
-Dollar for $1 and Rose’s for $2.50. (our local Walmart no longer carry these the last 2 times I checked.)
+6. Lego/Duplo Block building book– great way to help your little one learn about pattern and matching from Kids Activities Blog using Duplo blocks.7.
+Bath Mat Marble Game– cute idea I’ve been meaning to let Lil’ Red try.
+I even have feet bath mats and starfish mats found at Dollar Store for $1 and Rose’s for $2.50. (our local Walmart no longer carry these the last 2 times I checked.)
 I might try it with pom-poms first to see if he figures it out.
 Do not want any swallowed marbles!
 Counting coconuts makes it seem so easy to put trays together.

 Ultimate Busy Bag Guide from Walking by the Way- do not miss this list!